-We are offering \$100,000,000 of convertible notes.
-After deducting the underwriters' discounts and commissions and estimated offering expenses, we anticipate retaining approximately \$96,590,000 of the proceeds from the sale of the convertible notes (assuming a sale of the convertible notes at 100% of the principal amount).
-We anticipate retaining approximately \$111,140,000 if the underwriters exercise their overallotment option in full.
+We are offering \$120,000,000 of convertible notes.
+After deducting the underwriters' discounts and commissions and estimated offering expenses, we anticipate retaining approximately \$115,990,000 of the proceeds from the sale of the convertible notes.
+We anticipate retaining approximately \$130,540,000 if the underwriters exercise their over-allotment option in full.

-Concurrently with our convertible notes offering, we are offering to sell 1,000,000 shares of common stock and six of our stockholders are offering to sell 2,000,000 shares of common stock.
-After deducting the underwriters' discounts and commissions and estimated offering expenses, we anticipate retaining proceeds from that offering of approximately \$34,265,000 (based upon an assumed offering price of \$36.50 per share).
+Concurrently with our convertible notes offering, we are offering to sell 1,000,000 shares of common stock and six of our stockholders are offering to sell 2,000,000 shares of common stock at \$39.00 per share.
+After deducting the underwriters' discounts and commissions and estimated offering expenses, we anticipate retaining proceeds from that offering of approximately \$36,445,000.
 We will not receive any of the proceeds from the sale of common stock by the selling stockholders.

-We intend to use our net proceeds from these offerings of approximately \$130,855,000 for general corporate purposes, including possible acquisitions, and working capital requirements.
+We intend to use our net proceeds from these offerings of approximately \$152,435,000 for general corporate purposes, including possible acquisitions, and working capital requirements.
 Although we actively seek acquisition opportunities, no agreement or understanding with respect to any future acquisition has been reached.
 Pending their ultimate use, we intend to invest the net proceeds from these offerings in short-term, investment grade, interest bearing securities, certificates of deposit or direct or guaranteed obligations of the United States.